 - The portfolio will normally hold no more than 8% of its total value in a single stock.

 - The portfolio is not rebalanced on any set schedule.
-However, occasionally a large position may be trimmed, with the money used to purchase or build up other positions.
+However, occasionally a large position may be trimmed, with the money used to initiate or build up other positions.

 - This portfolio is expected to have a low turnover rate.
 Unless there is a strong reason to sell or trim a position, the default action is to hold.
 The underlying strategy is to buy, collect, and hold good dividend growth stocks for long periods of time.

 - However, selling or trimming will be seriously considered if any stock or fund:

 (a) Cuts, freezes, or suspends its dividend.